 3 Steps for Hiring the Best Engineers

-I’ve had the honor of being involved with recruiting engineers for hundreds of companies who were seeking to hire over the last 20 years.
-And no doubt about it, the demand for skilled Engineers is at an all-time high.
+Enginuity has had the honor of being involved with recruiting engineers for hundreds of companies who were seeking to hire.
+And no doubt about it, the demand for skilled Engineers is at an all-time high, even now during the global pandemic.
 Unfortunately, the supply is not nearly as high.
 If you are going to hire the best of the best engineering talent, pay close attention to the 3 following steps on how to hire an engineer, and then evaluate your practices to see how you can improve your recruitment/hiring strategy.

 Step #1: You must always be recruiting engineering talent